Online registration will be available Fall 2023

 Campers are placed in rooms according to birth gender.
 Church groups always room together, and campers from different church groups never room together unless requested by both churches.

 Campers may request roommates on their camp registration form.
 A leader from your church group may also request that certain campers room together by submitting a group Rooming Request.
-Rooming requests must be turned in by 8 a.m. the Tuesday prior to camp.
+Rooming requests must be turned in by 8 a.m.
+CT the Tuesday prior to camp.

 Typically, if more than four campers request to room together, we will place them in rooms next to each other as availability allows.
 However, the group leader can choose to have up to five participants in one room.